 Therefore, whilst I fully appreciate the appeal of living and working in our amazing capital city and even the draw of the pretty manageable commute to London, there is a lot to consider when looking at new roles and career moves.
 I would suggest that, if, for whatever reason, you are ready for a change, then you may be surprised that it can certainly ‘add up’ to look at roles in the many big name or even specialist smaller boutique firms in this region.

-If you would be interested in having a confidential, no obligation, chat about what is potentially on offer in the Thames Valley or wider South East region then do please call or email me and do also link in with me.
+If you would be interested in having a confidential, no obligation, chat about what is potentially on offer in the Thames Valley or wider South East region then do please call our South East Team.